fulldivegames/sm64coopdx-VR-Physics-based/README.md

 Not every desktop mod is compatible with the standalone ARM64/OpenGL ES build.
 Mods that depend on desktop-only code, very large model or texture packs, and demanding ROM hacks may fail to load or run poorly.
 Install one mod at a time when troubleshooting.
 Only download mods you trust, and do not redistribute copyrighted game assets.

+ IMPORTANT!
  Mod Compatibility notes:
+ Having tons of mods can cause performance issues at this point in time.
  I will update any mod compatibility issues that I find or am told here:

  Render96 - Issues, poor performance and crashing